nickzelei/.zshrc-config/README.md

 To configure, simply source `setup.zsh` in your `.zshrc` file.

+## Motivation

+I previously used omz, but I found it was slowing down my shell init.
+This contains a heavily paired down version of only what I've needed over the years to keep it really simple and easy to move around.

 ## Plugins

 To install all plugins, run `git clone --recurse-submodules <url>` during the initial clone.